Reformed Christianity: Spread

-It was influential in France, Lithuania and Poland before being mostly erased during the Counter Reformation.
-In Poland, a faction called the Polish Brethren broke away from Calvinism on January 22, 1556, when Piotr of Goniądz, a Polish student, spoke out against the doctrine of the Trinity during the general synod of the Reformed churches of Poland held in the village of Secemin.
+Calvinism was also initially spreading in Flanders, Wallonia, France, Lithuania, and Poland before being mostly erased during the Counter-Reformation.
+One of the most important Polish reformed theologists was Łaski, who was also involved into organising churches in East Frisia and Stranger's Church in London.
+Later, a faction called the Polish Brethren broke away from Calvinism on January 22, 1556, when Piotr of Goniądz, a Polish student, spoke out against the doctrine of the Trinity during the general synod of the Reformed churches of Poland held in the village of Secemin.
 Calvinism gained some popularity in Scandinavia, especially Sweden, but was rejected in favor of Lutheranism after the Synod of Uppsala in 1593.

-Many 17th century European settlers in the North America were Calvinist in doctrine, who emigrated because of arguments over church structure, like the Pilgrim Fathers, or were forced into exile, such as the French Huguenots.
+Many 17th century European settlers in the Thirteen Colonies in British America were Calvinists, who emigrated because of arguments over church structure, including the Pilgrim Fathers.
+Others were forced into exile, including the French Huguenots.
 Dutch and French Calvinist settlers were also among the first European colonizers of South Africa, beginning in the 17th century, who became known as Boers or Afrikaners.

 Sierra Leone was largely colonized by Calvinist settlers from Nova Scotia, many of whom were Black Loyalists who fought for the British Empire during the American War of Independence.
 John Marrant had organized a congregation there under the auspices of the Huntingdon Connection.
 Some of the largest Calvinist communions were started by 19th- and 20th-century missionaries.
 Especially large are those in Indonesia, Korea and Nigeria.
 In South Korea there are 20,000 Presbyterian congregations with about 9–10 million church members, scattered in more than 100 Presbyterian denominations.
 In South Korea, Presbyterianism is the largest Christian denomination.

+Demography

-A 2011 report of the Pew Forum on Religious and Public Life estimated that members of Presbyterian or Reformed churches make up 7% of the estimated 801 million Protestants globally, or approximately 56 million people.
+A 2011 report of the Pew Forum on Religious and Public Life estimates that members of Presbyterian or Reformed churches make up 7% of the estimated 801 million Protestants globally, or approximately 56 million people.

 Though the broadly defined Reformed faith is much larger, as it constitutes Congregationalist (0.5%), most of the United and uniting churches (unions of different denominations) (7.2%) and most likely some of the other Protestant denominations (38.2%).
 All three are distinct categories from Presbyterian or Reformed (7%) in this report.

-The Reformed family of churches is one of the largest Christian denominations.
-According to adherents.com the Reformed/Presbyterian/Congregational/United churches represent 75 million believers worldwide.
+The Reformed family of churches is one of the largest Christian denominations, representing 75 million believers worldwide.

+According to Global Christianity: A Guide to the World's Largest Religion from Afghanistan to Zimbabwe, in 2020, Presbyterian and Reformed Christians numbered around 65,446,000 people, or 0.8% of the world's population.
+Congregationalists were listed at 4,986,000, with 0.1% of the world's population.
+Therefore, the three branches of Reformed Christianity totaled 70,432,000 people, or 0.9% of the global population.

+The survey also listed 77,792,000 members (1% of the world's population) in United Churches, the majority of which are formed by the merger of churches of the Reformed Tradition with churches of other branches of Protestantism.